In Stock

 Choose a sunny position with at least 6 hours of direct sun daily, preferably with some afternoon shade to help reduce heat stress.
 Avoid planting in too much shade, as this can reduce fruiting and lead to weak, leggy growth.
 Good airflow is important to help prevent disease.

-Before planting, it's recommended (though not essential) to soak bare-root canes in water for up to 1 hour.
+Before planting, it's recommended, though not essential, to soak bare-root canes in water for up to an hour.
 This helps rehydrate the roots after storage and gives the plant a stronger start in the soil.
 Prepare the site by enriching the soil with well-rotted compost or manure before digging.

 For pots, use one cane per container at least 40 cm deep and wide, filled with premium potting mix enriched with compost or organic matter.
 After planting, apply a small amount of complete fertiliser and water well.
 Ensure good drainage and follow the same planting principles.